zero trust network design

 Summary: Zero Trust SASE

-In today’s rapidly evolving digital landscape, where remote work and cloud-based applications have become the norm, traditional security measures are no longer sufficient.
+Traditional security measures are no longer sufficient in today’s rapidly evolving digital landscape, where remote work and cloud-based applications have become the norm.
 Enter Zero Trust Secure Access Service Edge (SASE), a revolutionary approach that combines network security and wide-area networking into a unified framework.
 In this blog post, we explored the concept of Zero Trust SASE and its implications for the future of cybersecurity.

 Secure Access Service Edge (SASE) represents a convergence of network security and wide-area networking capabilities.
 It combines security services, such as secure web gateways, firewall-as-a-service, and data loss prevention, with networking functionalities like software-defined wide-area networking (SD-WAN) and cloud-native architecture.
 SASE aims to provide comprehensive security and networking services in a unified, cloud-delivered model.